TOAST-DOCS/GameAnvil/en/unity-advanced/unity-advanced-06-pause.md

+<a id="game-gameanvil-unity-advanced-development-guide-preventing-background-disconnection"></a>
-## Game > GameAnvil > Unity Advanced Development Guide > Preventing Background Disconnection
+## Game > GameAnvil > Unity Advanced Development Guide > Preventing Background Disconnection { #game-gameanvil-unity-advanced-development-guide-preventing-background-disconnection }

 As described in the [Unity Basic Development Guide > Prevent Background Disconnection](../unity-basic/unity-basic-07-pause), your game may lose connection to the server when it goes into the background on a mobile device.
 To prevent this, you can pause the ability to check for connections to the server.